-Single resistant samples were found in France, Latvia, Lithuania, Poland, Norway, and the UK with no reports of reduced product performance.
+Single resistant samples were found in Denmark, France, Greece, Kenya, Norway, Sweden, and the UK with no reports of reduced product performance.

-Resistance was also found in in potato crops of the Antiochia region of Colombia and in south Vietnam in tomato.
+Resistance was also found in potato crops of the Antioquia region of Colombia, Indonesia and in south Vietnam (in tomato).

-All 2023 samples from potato crops in Brazil, China, Croatia, Italy, Greece, Hungary, Romania, Sweden, Denmark, Ireland, Portugal, and Slovakia Croatia were fully sensitive.
+All 2024 samples from potato crops in Austria, Brazil, Croatia, Czech Republic, Finland, Italy, Hungary, Ireland, Latvia, Lithuania, Mexico, Slovenia, Spain, Switzerland and were fully sensitive.

-Molecular studies conducted in 2023 revealed the presence of target site mutations G770V and N837I/F/L. Strains with double mutations N837F + G770V were also reported and are also associated with high resistance factors.
-Mutation I816M was detected for the first time.
+Molecular studies conducted in 2024 revealed the presence of target site mutations G770V and N837I/F/L. Strains with double mutations N837F + G770V were also reported and are also associated with high resistance factors.
+Mutation I816M was detected but does not impact sensitivity to OSBPIs.